Who's Behind Listverse?

 The longest-running prison rodeo in the nation is held at the Angola prison.
 In 1965, the arena was built by inmates.
 What started as entertainment for only inmates and prison employees has now turned into a spectacular event for everyone to enjoy.
 The rodeo opened to the public in 1967, and it has continued to grow in size and popularity each year.

 Every Sunday in October and one weekend in April, inmates from Angola entertain thousands of visitors with rodeo performances.
 Bull-riding, barrel-racing, bull-dogging, cow-milking, and convict poker are just a few of the events that can be seen at the rodeo.
-If you’re not into rodeo games, there is also a craft show that features arts and crafts created by the inmates.
-Some of the handmade items up for sale include rocking chairs, tables, birdhouses, signs, bowls, and children’s toys.
+If you’re not into rodeo games, a craft show features arts and crafts created by the inmates.
+Some of the handmade items for sale include rocking chairs, tables, birdhouses, signs, bowls, and children’s toys.

 In 2012, the prison was forced to lay off guards and close guard towers due to state budget cuts.
 Warden Burl Cain decided to use wolf-dog hybrids to make up for the lost guards.
 The special type of dog bred with a wolf was used to patrol fences at night to ensure that inmates didn’t get any bright ideas.